 Chase Sapphire Reserve®: Best Rewards Benefits

-I signed up for the Sapphire Reserve years ago largely because of its impressive travel rewards benefits.
-These include earning 3x Ultimate Rewards points on all travel and dining, and the ability to transfer rewards to airline miles and hotel points or redeem points for 1.5x toward travel reservations made through Chase Travel.
+I signed up for the Chase Sapphire Reserve® years ago largely because of its impressive travel rewards benefits.
+These include earning 3x Ultimate Rewards® points on all travel and dining, and the ability to transfer rewards to airline miles and hotel points or redeem points for 1.5x toward travel reservations made through Chase Travel.
 You also receive a $300 annual credit towards travel purchases with the card.

 But since most of the country is staying close to home due to COVID, Chase stepped up to offer some great non-travel ways to earn and spend rewards.

-Here’s a list of Sapphire Reserve cardholders benefits:
+Here's a list of Chase Sapphire Reserve® cardholders benefits:

-- $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year.
-Through December 31, 2021, gas station & grocery store purchases will also count towards earning your Travel Credit.
+- $300 annual travel credit as reimbursement for travel purchases charged to your card each account anniversary year.

-Through the end of 2020, I can also use my $300 annual travel credit for gas station and grocery store purchases, not just travel reservations.
-But best of all, Chase has announced that it’s temporarily reducing its annual fee from $550 to $450 for those whose cards are renewing before the end of 2020.
+I can also use my $300 annual travel credit for gas station and grocery store purchases, not just travel reservations.

-And even before COVID, Chase announced that this card would offer a $60 credit to DoorDash in 2020 and again in 2021.
+And even before COVID, Chase announced that this card would offer a $60 credit to DoorDash in 2020 and again in 2021 all the way through 2024.

 But There Are Travel Rewards I Won't Use

-Bottom Line: Is the Sapphire Reserve® Worth It Now?
+Bottom Line: Is the Chase Sapphire Reserve® Worth It Now?

-I still can justify paying the Sapphire Reserve‘s annual fee this year due to its recently upgraded reward offers, but there’s another important reason that I feel like keeping it.
-I’m dreaming of a safer world next year, and I’m looking forward to earning more points and miles so my family and I can return to the skies again sometime next year.
+I still can justify paying the annual fee of the Chase Sapphire Reserve® this year due to its recently upgraded reward offers, but there's another important reason that I feel like keeping it.
+I'm dreaming of a safer world next year, and I'm looking forward to earning more points and miles so my family and I can return to the skies again sometime next year.